MookieFumi/Prism.101/src/README.md

 # NBAStats Xamarin Forms project

-This repo will help us in Prism - 101 Introduction Meetup.
-It´s an easy app with bad practices, all code is xaml or code behind :(
+This repo will help us in the Prism - 101 Introduction meetup.
+It´s an easy app with bad practices, all code is in XAML or code behind :(

 So, we´re going to apply the next steps:

-* Add MVVM
+* First one: Add MVVM
-* Add Prism
+* Last one: Add Prism framework

 ## Existing pages